davidlacedonia/javascript/this_object_prototypes/objects/README.md

 By contrast, there are a few special object subtypes, which we can refer to as _complex primitives_.

 _function_ is a subtype of object, is _first class_ in that they are basically just normal objects, and so they can be handled like any other plain objet.
-Arrays are also a form of ovjects, with exta behavior.
+Arrays are also a form of objects, with extra behavior.

 ## Built in objects